 The removal of poorly performing counselors shall be in accordance with the Ohio Revised Code and any applicable provisions of a Collective Bargaining Agreement.
-The Board will use evaluation results for the removal of poorly performing counselors beginning with the 2017-2018 school year.
-The Board adopts procedures for removing poorly performing school counselors based on evaluation results.

 Nothing in this policy will be deemed to prevent the Board from exercising its rights to non-renew, terminate, or suspend a teaching contract as provided by law and the terms of the collective bargaining agreement in effect between it and the OHEA.
 The evaluation system and procedures set forth in this policy shall not create an expectation of continued employment for counselors on a limited contract that are evaluated under this policy.
 The Board reserves the right to non-renew a counselor evaluated under this policy in accordance with R.C.
 3319.11 notwithstanding the counselors final summative performance rating.